Lockheed F-104 Starfighter: Airframe

 The small, highly loaded wing caused an unacceptably high landing speed, even after adding both leading- and trailing-edge flaps.
 Thus, designers developed a boundary layer control system, or BLCS, of high-pressure bleed air, which was blown over the trailing-edge flaps to lower landing speeds by more than 30 kn, and help make landing safer.
 Flapless landings would be without the BLCS engaged, as flaps in the "land" position were required for its operation.
 Landing without the BLCS engaged was only done in emergencies and could be a harrowing experience, especially at night.

 The stabilator (fully moving horizontal stabilizer) was mounted atop the fin to reduce inertia coupling.
-Because the vertical fin was only slightly shorter than the length of each wing and nearly as aerodynamically effective, it could act as a wing-on-rudder application, rolling the aircraft in the opposite direction of rudder input.
+Because the vertical fin was only slightly shorter than the length of each wing and nearly as aerodynamically effective, it could act as a wing upon rudder application, rolling the aircraft in the opposite direction of rudder input.
 To offset this effect, the wings were canted downward at a 10° negative-dihedral (anhedral) angle.
 This downward canting also improved roll control during high-G maneuvers, common in air-to-air combat.

 The fuselage had a high fineness ratio.
 It was slender, tapered towards the sharp nose, and had a small frontal area.
 The tightly packed fuselage contained the radar, cockpit, cannon, fuel, landing gear, and engine.
 The fuselage and wing combination provided low drag except at high angle of attack (alpha), at which point induced drag became very high.
 The F-104 had good acceleration, rate of climb, and top speed, but its sustained turn performance was poor.
 A "clean" (no external weapons or fuel tanks) F-104 could sustain a 7-g turn below 5,000 feet with full afterburner.
 Given the aircraft's prodigious fuel consumption at that altitude and relatively small fuel capacity, such a maneuver would dramatically reduce its time on station.